 You can read my article Teaching Kids Smart Money Habits to learn more about my views on giving kids an allowance.

-This is how we do chores in our house.
 Are my kids perfect?
 No way!
 Am I perfect?
 Not even close!
 But, we are trying.
 And for now, this is what has been working for us.

 How to Use Chore Chart Printables